 I have always felt safe there, in fact, I never even locked a door during my stay.

 Many people have the impression that Anguilla is very expensive, period.
 The Ferryboat Inn is the perfect example of a lovely Anguilla accommodations that will not hurt your wallet.
-They offer tremendous value and you can stay there for just over $100/night in the off season.
+They offer tremendous value.

 I've told Marjorie before I feel like I should be paying her more!